SheCodesAustralia/workshopcontent/content/python/getting_started/1_python_installation/_index.md

 We're finally here!

 We need Python before we can start.
- Let's start by installing it!
-We want you to install Python 3.5 or later, so if you have any earlier version, you will need to upgrade it.
+ Let's start by installing Python!
+We want you to install Python 3.11, however if you already have an earlier version installed that should work too!

+{{% notice tip %}}
+It is generally best to use the latest version of Python - this includes the latest features, bug fixes, security updates and performance improvements.
+{{% /notice %}}

 {{% notice info %}}
 This section is based on [a tutorial by Geek Girls Carrots](https://github.com/ggcarrots/django-carrots).